 Here are some essential guidelines that will help one buy the right paint spray for their painting job.
 Low pressure with high volume spray

-This is available in majority of the hardware stores and home repair centres.
-It provides lower amount of over spray as well as splash backs in comparison to the low volume with high pressure models.
+This is available in the majority of the hardware stores and home repair centres.
+It provides a lower amount of overspray as well as splash backs in comparison to the low volume with high-pressure models.

 This model of spray is fed with gravity and works using a compressor.
 It can spray over wide finish varieties; however, it does splash back and over sprays at times.

 As the name suggests, it works in a similar fashion to that of a paint roller, but without the inconvenience of refilling the paint tray while working.

 This is great option for waterproofing and staining.

 This model works using a 5-gallon bucket so that one gets continuous paint supply.

 While most people opt for the airless spray that comes with tip, pump, hose and gun combination, there are some factors that one must consider before choosing a paint spray for their project, which include:

 If one is focused on getting more speed from this tool, then checking the horsepower of the sprayer is a consideration to be made.
 The more the horsepower, the larger amount of spray one can get per minute.
 However, one should not get more power than can be handled reasonably.

 Painting done using a spray can is much faster than that done with a paintbrush or roller.
 The sprayers emit small particles of paint for covering even the remotest of corners of a wall or a piece of furniture.
 Reaching into corners using a paint roller is not easy.
 Sprays give off a fine vapour mist that can even get to difficult-to-reach corners.